Ludwig Forum's History

-The first presentation of young American Pop Art in 1968 in Aachen by Peter and Irene Ludwig hit a home run.
-This led to the founding of the “Neue Galerie – Sammlung Ludwig”, directed by Wolfgang Becker.
-Soon after the Museum Ludwig in Cologne opened its doors.
-It advanced to being the flagship of the collection and its highlights.
-The objective of the “Neue Galerie” later “Ludwig Forum für Internationale Kunst” was in contrast directly connected to the often bold developments of the Ludwig collection.
-Due to the collector’s enthusiasm with the “imminent expression of a specific generation’s attitude to life”, soon-to-become world famous works by Andy Warhol, Roy Lichtenstein, Duane Hanson and Chuck Close became part of the collection.
+The first presentation of the young American Pop Art scene in Aachen in 1968 by Peter and Irene Ludwig was a real bang.
+It led to the founding of the Neue Galerie – Sammlung Ludwig, headed by Wolfgang Becker.
+The program of the Neue Galerie and the later Ludwig Forum für Internationale Kunst was directly linked to the often bold development steps of the Ludwig Collection.
+As a result of the collector’s enthusiasm for the “direct expression of a generational attitude to life,” works that later became world-famous by Andy Warhol, Roy Lichtenstein, Duane Hanson, and Chuck Close, among others, found their place in the collection.

-At the end of the seventies the collector and the museum turned towards the arts and culture of Eastern Europe.
-The unrest caused by fundamental societal and political transformations were virtually reflected in an unusual and intensive artistic creativity.
-Time and time again art from the “West” and art from the “East” was juxtaposed and combined.
-Works by Baselitz and by Ebersbach were positioned face to face, socialist realism versus Neue Wilde, such as works from Bulgaria, Hungary, Romania and the USSR were confronted with art from West-Germany, France and Italy.
-A permanent cooperation between the respective countries was to guarantee the re-founding of the Ludwig museums in Oberhausen, Koblenz, Vienna, Budapest and St. Petersburg.
-Furthermore, the fast growing collection established a new space in Aachen in the “Ludwig Forum für Internationale Kunst” that was opened in 1991.
+In the late 1970s, collectors and the museum turned their attention to Eastern European cultural regions.
+The turmoil of fundamental social and political changes was reflected in an unusually intense artistic creativity that needed to be observed.
+Again and again, art from “West” and “East” was now confronted and combined.
+Works by Baselitz and Ebersbach confronted each other, Socialist Realism and Neue Wilde, just as works from Bulgaria, Hungary, Romania and the USSR confronted works from West Germany, France and Italy.
+A lasting cooperation with the respective countries was to be guaranteed by the new foundings of the Ludwig Museums in Oberhausen, Koblenz and Vienna, as well as in Budapest and St. Petersburg.
+In Aachen, the enormously grown collection found new rooms in the Ludwig Forum für Internationale Kunst, which opened in 1991.